-We, ScreenSkills, (we/us/our), or any successor in title are committed to protecting and respecting your privacy.
+We, ScreenSkills, (we/us/our), are committed to protecting and respecting your privacy.

 Data protection compliance

 The ScreenSkills website is controlled by us from our offices in the United Kingdom (UK).
-Personal information collected via the ScreenSkills website is processed in compliance with the General Data Protection Guidelines of May 2018 (GDPR) and any other subsequent Data Protection Legislation UK (Act).
-For the purpose of the GDPR, we are registered as a Data Controller (our registration number is Z8941934) and our Data Protection Officers are:
+Personal data collected by ScreenSkills via the website or otherwise is processed in compliance with the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018.
+For the purpose of the UK GDPR, we are registered as a Controller (our registration number is Z8941934) and our Data Protection Manager is:

-Our Data Protection Officers' general email is: firstname.lastname@example.org
+- Our Data Protection Manager’s general email is: email@example.com

-If you choose to visit the ScreenSkills website from outside the UK, you do so at your own risk, with the understanding that personal information collected from the ScreenSkills website may be collected, stored and used in a country whose privacy laws may be different and less protective than those of your home country.
+We do not deliberately target users overseas but if you choose to visit the ScreenSkills website from outside the UK, you do so with the understanding that any personal data collected from the website will be processed in compliance with the UK data protection laws.

-If you are under the age of 18, please get permission from your parent before you provide personal information through the ScreenSkills website.
+If you are under the age of 13, please get permission from your parent before you provide personal data through the ScreenSkills website.

 Our legal basis for processing your information